What we know -- and still don't know -- about what led to Tyre Nichols' death

 "A confrontation occurred" between officers and the vehicle's driver -- later identified as Nichols -- who then fled on foot, according to Memphis police.
 Officers apprehended him and "another confrontation occurred," resulting in Nichols' arrest, police said.

-It's not clear what about his driving might have appeared reckless, how far Nichols fled on foot, who was involved in the initial police encounter, how officers apprehended him, how long these "confrontations" lasted, how much time elapsed in between "confrontations, why officers felt compelled to confront Nichols twice and where exactly this happened.
+It's not clear what about his driving might have appeared reckless, how far Nichols fled on foot, who was involved in the initial police encounter, how officers apprehended him, how long these "confrontations" lasted, why officers felt compelled to confront Nichols twice and where exactly this happened.

 At a Thursday press conference, Shelby County District Attorney Steve Mulroy said there was an "elapsed period of time" in getting medical help for Nichols when he was injured during a traffic stop by Memphis police officers.

-Note: Correction: A previous version of this story misspelled RowVaughn Wells' first name.